 - Carefully inspect new purchases and packages before bringing them into your home to make sure they are spider-free.

 - Keep clutter to a minimum so spiders have fewer places to hide.

 - Use Stay Away® Spider natural spider repellent.

-To learn more about how to prevent spiders and other household pests, visit our Learning Center or subscribe to our newsletter.
+To learn more about how to prevent spiders and other household pests, visit our Pest Library or subscribe to our newsletter.